 It has a castle that we could not visit by the Covid.
 It is the castle of Clérans, of the sixteenth century, with a garden full of centuries-old trees, it looks like a fairytale castle.

 You have to visit without a doubt the Romanesque church of the 12th century on the banks of Vézére River.
 It is listed as a Historical Monument and is the Jewel of Saint Leon.

-The most typical of this beautiful village are its panoramic gardens.
+The most typical of this beautiful village is its panoramic gardens.
 They are located at the top of the village and have great views.

-The city has origins in antiquity, was one of the cradle of the nascent humanity and was also a flourishing city until the end of the nineteenth century thanks to its port and navigable rivers.
+The city has origins in antiquity, was one of the cradles of nascent humanity, and was also a flourishing city until the end of the nineteenth century thanks to its port and navigable rivers.

 It has a small beach and places to rent kayaks and canoes to enjoy nature and rivers.

 Beynac and Cazenac